Health and Fitness

 Stay hydrated

-We tend to focus more on drinking water in the hotter months, but it’s just as important to stay hydrated when it’s cold.
+We tend to focus more on drinking water in the hotter months, but it's just as important to stay hydrated when it's cold.
 Keep a reusable water bottle with you throughout the day to remind you to drink.
-Remember that good old cuppas and even soups count towards your intake too.
+Remember that good old cuppas and even soups can count towards your daily water intake too.
+Easy ways to increase your water intake

-Get a bit of sun
+Get a little sun

 Vitamin D is crucial for bone and general health, and we get this from the sun.
 We are constantly being told to be sun safe in summer, but it is possible to get sunburn in winter too.
 So, when the UV index is below 3, get outside for some fresh air and some vitamin D.